Riley-Robinson/web-sprint-challenge-adding-data-persistence/README.md

 1. Explain the difference between `Relational Databases` and `SQL`.

+SQL databases are primarily called as Relational Databases (RDBMS); whereas NoSQL database are primarily called as non-relational or distributed database.

+SQL databases follow ACID properties (Atomicity, Consistency, Isolation and Durability) whereas the NoSQL database follows the Brewers CAP theorem (Consistency, Availability and Partition tolerance).

 2. Why do tables need a `primary key`?
+A primary key is a table column that serves a special purpose.
+Each database table needs a primary key because it ensures row-level accessibility

 3. What is the name given to a table column that references the primary key on another table.

+foreign key

 4. What do we need in order to have a _many to many_ relationship between two tables.

+A many-to-many relationship occurs when multiple records in a table are associated with multiple records in another table.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.